 All the easy problems have been solved, leaving us with what professor John Kao calls “Wicked Problems”, those highly complex problems whose potential solutions require creative, interdisciplinary thinking.
-As part of National Public Health Week the School of Public Health will sponsor the “Wicked Problem” case competition to bring together some of the best teams of thinkers from UAB and in our community.
+As part of National Public Health Week, the School of Public Health will sponsor the Wicked Problem Case Competition to bring together some of the best teams of thinkers from UAB and in our community.

 Students can register as individuals, in which case they will be assigned to a team, or UAB students can register as a team of up to 6 members.
 If there are fewer students that want to be on the same team that is fine, the full team complement will be filled in later.
 The deadline to register is Wednesday, April 2 at 11:59PM.

-prizes will be distributed equally among team members and paid directly to each participant.
+Prizes will be distributed equally among team members and paid directly to each participant.

-for more information, please contact Max Michael, MD, Dean, UAB School of Public Health at (205) 975-7742 or firstname.lastname@example.org.
+For more information, please contact Max Michael, MD, Dean, UAB School of Public Health at (205) 975-7742 or firstname.lastname@example.org.